A surprise notice from the IRS can quickly derail your plans, both in business and personally.

 Or your employer might tell you that a significant portion of your paycheck has been garnished by the IRS.
 Fortunately, you can prevent this from happening to you.

-The third step to take when you receive this last Notice of Intent to Levy and Notice of Your Right to a Hearing is to file an appeal.
-This will prevent the IRS from actually levying your assets and give you time to consider your options.
+The third step to take when you receive this last "Final Notice.
+Notice of Intent to Levy and Notice of Your Right to a Hearing" is to file an appeal.
+This gives you time to consider your options by preventing the IRS from levying your assets.

 By filing an appeal, you take the file away from the Collections Division and place it in the hands of the Appeals Division.
 This will normally give you several months to resolve your situation.

-Sometimes, even without appeal, you can contact the Collections Division of the IRS.
+Sometimes even without an appeal you can contact the Collections Division of the IRS.
 You can try to work out a solution with them to prevent the IRS from levying your bank account or seizing other assets.

-Depending on the amounts owed, your personal financial condition, and the accuracy of the IRS assessment of your tax liability, you might be better off hiring someone who deals with the IRS on a regular basis.
+This depends on the amount owed, personal financial condition, and accuracy of the IRS' assessment of your tax liability.
+You might be better off hiring someone who deals with the IRS on a regular basis.

 There are several ways that taxpayers are able to hire an attorney to represent them before the IRS.

-First, in some situations your attorney may be able to reduce the amount of tax, penalties and interest owed.
-Depending on the details of each case, there are situations when the taxpayer’s liability is significantly reduced.
+In some situations your attorney may be able to reduce the amount of tax, penalties and interest owed.
+Depending on the details of each case, sometimes the taxpayer’s liability is significantly reduced.
 A knowledgeable attorney helps the taxpayer to exercise legal rights provided by U.S. tax laws.

-Secondly, you can negotiate payment arrangements (Installment Agreement) for you tax liability.
+In other situations you can negotiate payment arrangements (Installment Agreement) for your tax liability.
 The IRS will usually allow a reasonable monthly budget expense amount for attorney’s fees in representing you before the IRS.

 Finally, a skillful attorney can help you delay starting payments to the IRS for several months.
 During this time you can be making payments to your attorney.

-Before concluding that you cannot hire an experienced tax resolution attorney discuss some of the options mentioned above.
-Take advantage of attorneys that offer a free consultation to evaluate your case without having to pay until you are convinced it is in your best interest to hire an attorney.
+Take advantage of attorneys that offer a free consultation to evaluate your case.
+This allows you to wait to pay until you are convinced it is in your best interest to hire an attorney.

-If you are worried about the IRS levying your bank account or filing a federal tax lien against you, find out what you can do to avoid these IRS collection actions by scheduling a Free Strategy Session for IRS Liens and Levies now
+Are you are worried about the IRS levying your bank account or filing a federal tax lien against you?
+Find out what you can do to avoid these IRS collection actions by scheduling a Free IRS Lien/Levy Strategy Session with Attorney Tony Ramos Today.